Nahid1234567/Laravel-VueJs_blog_Project/readme.md

 <a href="https://www.facebook.com/csesumonpro" rel="nofollow">Like Us</a></p>

 # About Laravel vue js Blog Project
 It is a simple blog site where user can post their blog with images and other featutes.
-This site is built using laravel frame work, Vue Js, Bootstrap, Html and Css and jquery
+This site is built using laravel frame work, Vue Js, Bootstrap, Html and css and jquery
 ![laravel vue js vuex vue router blog project](https://user-images.githubusercontent.com/29582239/49328894-e5dff680-f5a1-11e8-9190-c6b25730bfb5.png)

 ##Here are the things you will learn in this series: